pPomCo/SMA-M2DC/ODD.md

      - If the waiting lane of a shop is greater than *x*, the customer will continue to walk, expecting a new shop on her way
  - Objectives
      - The customer intent to satisfy all her needs, that is to spend money in the corresponding shops
+     - The customer try to reach her exit well
  - Learning
  - Prediction
  - Sensing